Bibek417/SQL-Proficiency/README.md

 # SQL-Proficiency
 ### Welcome to my SQL learning repository.
-Here you will find detailed explanations and notes on complete SQL basics to advance.
+Here are some detailed explanations and notes on complete SQL basics to advance.

 # TOPICS